Chevy sees Korean push upmarket as chance to expand in Europe

 It was too early to talk about major steps for addressing the European markets, such as shifting production away from Korea to Europe, he added.

-Sedran, a former consultant at Alix Partners, said he wanted to heal a rift between Opel and Chevy which has existed since 2009, when General Motors explored a sale of Opel to a group led by Canada’s Magna.
+Sedran, a former consultant at Alix Partners, said he wanted to heal a rift between Opel and Chevy which has existed since 2009, when General Motors explored a sale of Opel to a group led by Canada’s Magna (MG.TO).

 “With the possible sale, the teams were split and this created some wounds,” Sedran said.